youtube/cobalt/starboard/README.md

 ## Current State

 Starboard is still very much in development, and does not currently run Cobalt.
-Mainly, it runs NPLB (see below) and Chromium base, and only on Linux.
+Mainly, it runs NPLB (see below), Chromium base, Chromium net, ICU, GTest, GMock, and only on Linux.

 The work so far has focused on supporting Chromium base and net, and their dependencies, so the APIs for things like media decoding, decryption, DRM, and